 - Sleepy Juice: the anesthesia used for numbing the teeth and gums during procedures

 - Sugar bug: cavities, or dental caries, in teeth

-- Tooth camera: the radiograph equipment used to take X-rays of your child’s teeth
+- Tooth camera: the radiography equipment used to take X-rays of your kid’s teeth

 - Tooth counter: the dental explorer used to examine teeth

-- Water Whistle: a high-speed tool that helps to remove decayed material from your child’s teeth
+- Water Whistle: a high-speed tool that helps to remove decayed material from your kid’s teeth